mkdev85/angel-cam-test/README.md

 This document provides an overview of the backend API endpoints, including details about each endpoint, request methods, headers, request bodies, query parameters, and expected responses.

+**Note:**
+Our application uses a SQLite database, a lightweight, file-based system suitable for many use cases.

+For security reasons, we do not expose the personalAccessToken to the frontend.
+Instead, we use JSON Web Tokens (JWT) for authentication and authorization.
+The backend verifies user identity by checking the presence of the user ID in the database.
+If the user ID is not found, the system returns an error response.
+If the user ID exists, a success response is sent, ensuring secure access to resources.

 ## Table of Contents

 - [POST LOGIN](#post-login)